MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

 To help you get up to speed, you decide to use Copilot Chat to perform initial market research.
 You plan to gather initial market insights and then organize them into a professional research document in Word that can be used for internal discussions or as the foundation for a sales proposal.

+#### Using Copilot Chat

+In Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
+You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in depth response style depending on the task.

+When Copilot Chat opens in **Work** mode, the response mode selector isn’t shown.
+In **Work** mode, Copilot is optimized for secure, work context queries, so it automatically manages response depth for you.
+When you switch to **Web** mode, the response mode selector appears, allowing you to choose between faster responses or deeper reasoning.
+Once the selector is enabled, it remains visible as you switch between **Work** and **Web** modes.

+If you’ve used Copilot in Excel, you know that it also includes a response control selector.
+However, its options are different from the Chat selector.
+In Copilot Chat, the selector controls how deeply Copilot reasons about your request.
+In Excel, the selector controls which AI model performs the work.
+Although these selectors might look similar, they control different aspects of Copilot and aren't the same setting.

+This task uses the default **Auto** selector mode.

 While you’re waiting for the Researcher agent to finish its analysis in Task 1, perform the following steps to complete this task:

 1. Since the Researcher agent is running in your current Microsoft Edge browser tab, open a new tab and then open Microsoft 365.

 2. In the **Microsoft 365** home page, select the **Web** option, which is used for retrieving external information from public sources like blogs and websites.
+Leave the response mode selector set to **Auto**.

 3. In the Copilot prompt field, ask Copilot to provide a market overview of energy management systems used in hotels and resorts.
 Include trends, pain points, and key market players.